 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 3 years and 1 month of technical progress since the 1DX Mark II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (17 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1DX Mark II comes out slightly ahead of the Q2 (18 : 17 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1D X Mark II and the Leica Q2 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.